Glubs9/bytecodemacro/README.md

 the examples in docs/examples.py in the github

 # todo
-	- there is a bug in examples.py that i'm not sure about (probably something about bytecompile)
-	- allow for uncompile and the compile packages to be used independently on files for other cool stuff (maybe)
-	- increase code re-use
 	- add error / semantics checking for the returned bytecode (maybe)
 	- add more examples
 		- optimization macros?